Johann Reinhard II, Count of Hanau-Lichtenberg: Ordinal number

 Although he was a younger son and never a reigning count, he is usually referred to as Johann Reinhard (II) in the relevant literature.
 He was the grandson of reigning Johann Reinhard I, Count of Hanau-Lichtenberg (1559–1626) and the father of reigning Johann Reinhard III, Count of Hanau-Lichtenberg (1665–1736), but he never reigned himself.
-To indicate that he was not ruling Count, the ordinal number is sometimes placed in parenthesis after his name.
+To indicate that he was not ruling Count, the ordinal number is sometimes placed in parentheses after his name.

 Life

 He was sent, together with his brother Johann Philipp, on a Grand Tour to Germany, the Netherlands, England, France and Switzerland.
 He then visited the Reichstag in Nuremberg in 1650, which was devoted to the problems of enforcing the Peace of Westphalia.

 His father's testament awarded him the District of Lichtenau in Hesse and Bischofsheim am Hohen Steg as a residence.
 In 1653, he participated in the Reichstag in Regensburg.

 Johann Reinhard died on 25 April 1666 and was buried in the vault in Lichtenberg Castle.
 Two funeral sermons were published: one by Georg Linus, General Superintendent of the county of Hanau, with a contribution of Philipp Jacob Spener and another which included a contribution by Quirinus Moscherosch.